 Especially during what is now shaping up to be one whale of an international Interpol-sanctioned manhunt for on the lamb WikiLeaks chief and bottle washer, Julian Assnage.

-All of which will hopefully in no way shape or form disrupt and/or otherwise impact the self-contained tilt-a-whirl world of his mother Christine, and, of course, her continued efforts to have another yet another well attended successful season at oh so festive puppet theater somewhere hopefully not too far out in the open in Queensland, Australia.
+All of which will hopefully in no way, shape, or allegedly unrecognizable form disrupt and/or otherwise impact the self-contained tilt-a-whirl world of his mother Christine, and, of course, her continued efforts to have yet another decidedly well attended ultra-successful season at her oh so festive creepy-based puppet theater somewhere hopefully not too far out in the way out there wide open in Queensland, Australia.

 In other words, back to the case of the "DickiLeaks," thanks, Bob.
 We (think) we needed that.
 But, then again, only you can provide the necessary around the clock spin to convince us that, in the end, we most certainly do.